timbreitkreutz/atv.js/README.md

 If there's demand, the following things might get added:
 * Something closer to the 'window' events of stimulus
 * Broken out values, vs a single JSON attribute
+* Ability to extend the pluralizer

 ## Contributing

 ATV is still a young project.
 This incarnation started afresh in August, 2024 after a couple of previous sketches and prototypes were thrown out.
+It has since been refactored from scratch twice, last time in April/May 2025.

 If you like this idea and want to help out please join or start a discussion here on the GitHub page.
 I'm looking for like minded rails fans who also are striving to do clean, minimalist JavaScript along the lines of Douglas Crockford (JavaScript--The Good Parts).